 Finger gym activities

-Draw simple patterns on a piece of paper or an egg shape for your children to cut along to help support their scissor control.
+Draw simple patterns on a piece of paper or a shape for your children to cut along to help support their scissor control.

 -Number order threading